 Spire Recovery Solutions Phone Harassment?

-If you get a call from a debt collector that you do not recognize, it is most likely because your original creditor has given that agency the task of recovering what you owe them.
+Spire collection may be contacting you because your original creditor has given that them the task of recovering what you owe them.

 If you get a call from Spire Recovery, do not panic, instead, go through your records to confirm if the debt is actually yours.
 You could ask the debt collector to send you a debt validation letter to prove that the debt is yours.
 You also have the right under the FDCPA to ask the debt collector for information like their name, address, and the entity they represent.

 After you must have ascertained that the debt belongs to you, it is advisable that you begin to seek ways to pay up the debt.
-If you are unable to pay up the full debt at the moment, you may want to consider negotiating with Spire Recovery.
+If you are unable to pay up the full debt at the moment, you have the option of negotiating with your debt collector.

 Types of Debt Collection Harassment and FDCPA Violations